 Cameron's decision to stay out of the treaty-change camp could spell problems for Britain.
 Deeper integration on the continent could involve changes to the single market and financial regulation, both of which could have a profound impact on the British economy.

-Cameron was clumsy in his maneuvering, a senior EU diplomat said.
+Cameron was clumsy in his manoeuvring, a senior EU diplomat said.
 It may be possible that Britain will shift its position in the days ahead if it discovers that isolation really is not a viable course of action, diplomats said.

 (Additional reporting by Catherine Bremer, Annika Breidthardt, John O'Donnell, Jan Strupczewski, Julien Toyer, Matt Falloon, Paul Carrel, James Mackenzie, Ilona Wissenbach, Justyna Pawlak and Andreas Rinke; Writing by Paul Taylor,; Editing by Mike Peacock)